 Being a small town, Lamar does not have a public transit system used by locals to get to and from work.

-The per capita income in Lamar in 2022 was $18,916, which is low income relative to Oklahoma and the nation.
-This equates to an annual income of $75,664 for a family of four.
+The per capita income in Lamar in 2022 was $22,643, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $90,572 for a family of four.
 However, Lamar contains both very wealthy and poor people as well.

 Lamar is an extremely ethnically-diverse town.
 The people who call Lamar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lamar residents report their race to be White, followed by Native American.
-Lamar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.50% of the town’s residents.
-Important ancestries of people in Lamar include Scots-Irish, German, English, Northern European, and Yugoslavian.
+Important ancestries of people in Lamar include Scots-Irish, German, Northern European, Irish, and English.

 The most common language spoken in Lamar is English.
 Other important languages spoken here include Spanish and Native American languages.